 Bactrian or Camelus bactrianus ferus species are considered an endangered species.
 Most Bactrian camels today are found in zoos.
 A small group of around 800 to 900 live in the Gobi desert in Mongolia and China, but this population - according to experts - is close to extinction.

 A baby Bactrian camel was born at the Cincinnati Zoo & Botanic Garden in 2012.
-This video captured the birth and first moments of that rare newborn.
+We don't have a picture of Iris, but the video above captures the birth and first moments of that rare newborn.